 Explores a single theme pertaining to democracy and justice from an interdisciplinary perspective.
 Variable content.
-Course is repeatable for credit; may be taken 3 times for a total of 9 credits.
+Course is repeatable for credit if topics differ; may be taken 3 times for a total of 9 credits.

 REC: DJS 101 Fall and Spring.